 Between all the gift-giving, travel, parties, and big family dinners, overspending during the holidays is a common phenomenon.
 However, going into the red can make the most wonderful time of year downright stressful.
 Here are five tips for saving money between now and January.

-- Make a budget (and stick to it).
 Have a lot of friends and relatives to shop for?
 Before you hit the mall or the Buy Now button, make a list with an exact dollar amount that you can afford to spend on each person.
 And because most of us tend to buy a little something for ourselves while shopping for others, factor a gift for yourself into your budget.
 If the gifts you planned on buying are marked down, great.
 But resist the urge to buy extra presents just because theyre on sale.
-Bonus: Set up a holiday savings account now for next year.
+Bonus: Set up holiday savings account now for next year.
 Parting with $100 a month is a lot easier than coming up with an extra $1,000 to buy presents for the 2016 holiday season.

 Dont let financial stress drain all the joy out of your holidays.
 After all, its not the money you spend on your family and friends that really counts.
 Its the time.